What if we told you that you could get permanent relief from obstructive sleep apnea and snoring issues in just 3 minutes?

 That’s why we always recommend getting yourself checked out by a reputable ENT specialist before you start thinking about how to prevent or reduce snoring.

-Here at South Florida Sinus and Allergy Center, we have helped thousands of patients cure their sinus allergies, obstructive sleep apnea, and snoring issues with Dr. Mandel’s MIPS treatment, Uvulopalatopharyngoplasty (UPPP), Balloon Sinuplasty, or a combination of these procedures.
+Here at Florida Sinus & Snoring Specialists, we have helped thousands of patients cure their sinus allergies, obstructive sleep apnea, and snoring issues with Dr. Mandel’s MIPS treatment, Uvulopalatopharyngoplasty (UPPP), Balloon Sinuplasty, or a combination of these procedures.

 Your treatment will be tailored and led by Dr. Mandel, who is one of the best ENT specialists in the country and the only Fellow of the American Rhinologic Society practicing in South Florida.
 He has spent over 20 years leading the industry with individualized minimally-invasive snoring, sleep, and sinonasal procedures.